We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Doesn't include a stand

-If you want to control the type of light at each stage of growth, the LEOTER Grow Light is a great choice.
+If you want to control the type of light at each stage of growth, the Leoter Grow Light is a great choice.
 We loved how simple this light was to set up, with no assembly required.
 We found it very easy to clip onto our bookshelf where we were starting our seedlings.
-The four lights were very easy to bend and adjust, covering multiple plants when needed.
-Plus, we were able to easily adjust the height of the light as our tomato plants grew taller.
+The four lights were very easy to bend and adjust, which came in handy when we wanted to cover multiple plants or as our seedlings grew taller.

 Unlike many lights on this list, you can choose between warm (white), red and blue, or red, blue, and warm light (380nm-800nm), depending on the growth stage of the plants.
 A combination of all three delivers the most positive growth results.